Help stop fire ants in their tracks

 Fire ants are one of the world’s worst invasive species.
 They are an economic and environmental pest, responsible for killing people in the southern half of the United States where they are a prolific invasive species.
 They severely impact natural habitats, parks and sporting fields, farms, and livestock.

-As well as being an environmental and health hazard, they cost US industry and agriculture a shocking $7 billion a year and if left unchecked, fire ants would have similar impacts in Australia.
+As well as being an environmental and health hazard, they cost US industry and agriculture a shocking $10 billion AUD a year.
+If left unchecked, economic modelling shows they could cost Australia over $2 billion annually if we don’t stop the spread.

 We’re the only national environmental advocacy organisation working to stop this national disaster.